Cyber Insurance

 What is third-party cyber insurance coverage?

-Third-party cyber liability coverage helps pay for legal costs when a client sues your company for failing to prevent a data breach or cyberattack at their company.
-This insurance is recommended for technology businesses that make software recommendations to clients or are responsible for their network security.
+Third-party cyber insurance coverage helps pay for legal costs when a client sues your company for failing to prevent a data breach or cyberattack at their company.
+This insurance is recommended for tech companies that make software recommendations to clients or are responsible for their cybersecurity.

 Third-party coverage can be bundled with your errors and omissions policy into what is known as technology errors and omissions insurance, or tech E&O.